Edmund Ironside: Warrior prince

-When Sweyn Forkbeard seized the throne at the end of 1013 and Æthelred fled to Normandy, the brothers do not appear to have followed him, but stayed in England. Æthelstan died in June 1014 and left Edmund a sword which had belonged to king Offa of Mercia.
+When Sweyn Forkbeard seized the throne at the end of 1013 and Æthelred fled to Normandy, the brothers do not appear to have followed him but stayed in England. Æthelstan died in June 1014 and left Edmund a sword which had belonged to king Offa of Mercia.
 His will also reflected the close relationship between the brothers and the nobility of the East Midlands.

 Sweyn died in February 1014, and the Five Boroughs accepted his son Cnut as king.
-However, Æthelred returned to England and launched a surprise attack which defeated the Vikings and forced Cnut to flee England.
-In 1015 Sigeferth and Morcar came to an assembly in Oxford, probably hoping for a royal pardon, but they were murdered by Eadric Streona.
+However, Æthelred returned to England and launched a surprise attack which defeated the Danes and forced Cnut to flee England.
+In 1015, Sigeferth and Morcar came to an assembly in Oxford, probably hoping for a royal pardon, but they were murdered by Eadric Streona.
 King Æthelred then ordered that Sigeferth's widow, Ealdgyth, be seized and brought to Malmesbury Abbey, but Edmund seized and married her in defiance of his father, probably to consolidate his power base in the East Midlands.
 He then received the submission of the people of the Five Boroughs.
 At the same time, Cnut launched a new invasion of England.
 In late 1015 Edmund raised an army, possibly assisted by his wife's and mother's links with the midlands and the north, but the Mercians under Eadric Streona joined the West Saxons in submitting to Cnut.
-In early 1016 the army assembled by Edmund dispersed when Æthelred did not appear to lead it, probably because of illness.
-Edmund then raised a new army and in conjunction with Earl Uhtred of Northumbria ravaged Eadric Streona's Mercian territories, but when Cnut occupied Northumbria Uhtred submitted to him, only to be killed by Cnut.
+In early 1016, the army assembled by Edmund dispersed when Æthelred did not appear to lead it, probably because of illness.
+Edmund then raised a new army and in conjunction with Earl Uhtred of Northumbria ravaged Eadric Streona's Mercian territories, but when Cnut occupied Northumbria, Uhtred submitted to him, only to be killed by Cnut.
 Edmund went to London.

 King of England

 Æthelred died on 23 April 1016, and the citizens and councillors in London chose Edmund as king and probably crowned him, while the rest of the Witan, meeting at Southampton, elected Cnut.
 Edmund then mounted a last-ditch effort to revive the defence of England.
 While the Danes laid siege to London, Edmund headed for Wessex, where the people submitted to him and he gathered an army.
 He fought inconclusive battles against the Danes and their English supporters at Penselwood in Somerset and Sherston in Wiltshire.
 He then raised the siege of London, which had been successfully resisted by the citizens, and defeated the Danes near Brentford.
 They renewed the siege while Edmund went to Wessex to raise further troops, returning to again relieve London, defeat the Danes at Otford, and pursue Cnut into Kent.
 Eadric Streona now went over to Edmund, but at the decisive Battle of Assandun on 18 October, Eadric and his men fled and Cnut decisively defeated Edmund.
 There may have been one further battle in the Forest of Dean, after which the two kings, persuaded by the Witan, negotiated a peace dividing the country between them.
-Edmund received Wessex while Cnut took Mercia and probably Northumbria.
+Edmund received Wessex and London while Cnut took Mercia and Northumbria.